Newsletter: Why your blogs might not be converting (and how to fix it)

 Hey folks,

 Elliot here.
-At Mint, one of the first things we do when we first start working with a client is audit and optimise their existing content.
+At Mint, one of the first things we do when we first start working with a client is audit and optimize their existing content.

 We start by looking for the low-hanging fruit: are there BOFU blogs that rank well but don’t bring in leads?